Course - Artistic Project Work - MUSP4718

 Course content

-Practical, theoretical, musical, aesthetic, ethical and artistic issues that are dealt with in the perspective of artistic development.
+Practical, theoretical, musical, aesthetic, ethical and artistic issues in specific artistic development projects.

-Exploration and description of related artists’ work and work methods
+- Exploration, description and documentation of artistic work and work methods

-Experimentation, trials, work in progress with audience, response and evaluation
+- Experimentation, trials, work in progress with response

 Learning outcome